 - 35% of drivers that use a ride-sharing service think that it would have no impact on their future car ownership.
 (ThinkNow)

 - 48% of ride-sharing service users are between 18-34 while 34% are between 35-54.
 (ThinkNow)

 Electric and Hybrid Vehicle Trends

-Awareness is very high for hybrid, electric, and plug-in vehicles but consumers are discouraged by the expensive prices and lack of knowledge about the engine type.
+Awareness is very high for hybrid, electric, and plug-in vehicles but consumers are discouraged by the expensive prices, lack of knowledge about the engine type, and confusing EV tax incentives.
 In 2019, the awareness of alternative-fuel vehicles increases as customer income increases.